hpcleuven/VscDocumentation/source/leuven/tier2_hardware/superdome_hardware.rst

 So in total Superdome has 6TB RAM memory and additionally a local shared scratch file system of 6TB.

-A :ref:`quick start guide <Superdome quick start guide>` is available to get you started on submitting jobs to the Superdome.
+A :ref:`quick start guide <superdome_quick_start>` is available to get you started on submitting jobs to the Superdome.